kenmccann/advanced-tier-offering/README.md

 These sessions will be a combination of instructor led training and examples based on real world use cases and provide the customer with the opportunity to carry out the scenarios for themselves.

 Topics to cover:
 -  Registry Integration
 -  Vulnerability Scanning
 -  Assurance Policies – Images
 -  CI/CD integration
 -  SSO/SAML integration
 - SIEM and logging

 You can break down the time spent working with the customer on these subjects over six to eight sections lasting around two to three hours for each section.
-Some scenarios may be much shorter to do [ TBD ]
+Some scenarios may take less time depending on the complexity.

 [ insert table and time allocation when other content is defined]